peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ## OpenID Federation challenge type {#challenge-type}

-The OpenID Federation challenge type allows a client to prove control of a domain and its underlying endpoints using the trust evaluation mechanism provided by OpenID Federation 1.0.
-The client demonstrates control of a cryptographic public key published in its OpenID Federation Entity Configuration, which the ACME server uses to validate that the client is in control of the domain.
+The OpenID Federation challenge type allows a requestor to prove control of a domain and its underlying endpoints using the trust evaluation mechanism provided by OpenID Federation 1.0.
+The requestor demonstrates control of a cryptographic public key published in its OpenID Federation Entity Configuration, which the ACME server uses to validate that the requestor is in control of the domain.

 The openid-federation-01 ACME challenge object has the following format: